• Trunk Bay, St. John, USVI

 Volcanic Peaks and Rugged Terrain

-In Dominica, for instance, Morne Trois Pitons, an extinct volcano, rises to over 1,300 meters (4,400 feet) and is home to rich rainforests, rivers, and waterfalls, offering unique hiking opportunities.
+In Dominica, for instance, Morne Trois Pitons, an extinct volcano, rises to over 1,342 meters (4,400 feet).
+The country is home to rich rainforests, rivers, and waterfalls, which offer unique hiking opportunities.

 Low-Lying Coral Atolls